corda/corda-docs-portal/content/en/tools/digital-currencies/digital-currencies-glossary.md

-**Issuing** Involved a central bank or commerical bank both minting new tokens and then transferring them to another party.

 **Issuing party** The network party

 **Redeeming** When a commercial bank or central bank removes a token, which it defined, from a transacting entity or a network.

-**Stablecoins** A digital money, issued by an officially chartered organization, such as bank, that can be backed by fiat, a basket of assets, or faith in the issuers balance sheet.
+**Stablecoins** A digital money, issued by an officially chartered organization, such as a bank, that can be backed by fiat, a basket of assets, or faith in the issuer's balance sheet.

 **Token Operator**